entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 #### `devMiddleware`

-This middleware is installed when Boltzmann runs in development mode.
+This middleware is attached when Boltzmann runs in development mode.
 It provides stall and hang timers to aid in detecting and debugging slow middleware.

 You can configure what slow means in your use case by setting these two environment variables